c-moreno/c-moreno.github.io/about.md

 My long term goals are not only to contribute to CS theory through research, but also to make the subject more accessible.
 Too often I’ve seen students brush off CS theory as academic and inapplicable, and I believe this is due to a lack of effective communication.
 Theory professors often take their years of experience for granted, losing touch with how little background knowledge students have.
 By focusing on communicating with students at their level of understanding, I hope to make CS theory more appealing.
 Becoming a professor seems like the perfect career path for me because it combines my passion for teaching, drive to research, and need to continue actively learning.

 Outside of academics, I enjoy staying active.
-I played on <a href="http://www.uscwomensultimate.com/">USC's club ultimate frisbee team</a> for the first two of college, and I've been on the triathlon team since my sophomore year.
+I played on <a href="http://www.uscwomensultimate.com/">USC's club ultimate frisbee team</a> for the first two years of college, and I've been on the triathlon team since my sophomore year.
 I also love hiking and backpacking and am a guide for <a href="http://scoutfitters.org/">USC's outdoor club</a>.

 <div class="img-group flex-container flex-aspect">